dkomics/ilri-africa-cdc-training/bacteria-variant-calling/bacteria-variant-calling.md

 ## Introduction
+*E. coli* are ubiquitous bacteria found in the environment including the gut of humans and other animals and consists of numerous types and strains.
+Most types of *E. coli* are normal inhabitants of the gut of animals and do not cause diseases. *E. coli* one of the most well-studied model organisms in science.
+The genetics of *E. coli* are fairly well understood and can be manipulated to study adaptation and evolution.

 ## Scope
-In this workshop we will tackle, hands-on, the basic principles employed by the numerous bioinformatic pipelines: to generate consensus genome sequences of *E. coli* and identify variants using an actual dataset generated in our facility.
+In this workshop we will tackle, hands-on, the basic bioinformatics principles employed study assess adaptation in *E. coli*.
+The data we will use comes from a long-term evolution experiment involving *E. coli* propagated for more than 40,000 generations in a glucose-limited minimal medium but that was supplemented with citrate which *E. coli* cannot metabolize in the aerobic conditions.
+A citrate using variant of *E. coli* emerged leading to an increase in population size and diversity.
+The variant also had hypermutability in certain regions of it's genome.

 > **Note**

-> This is part of the initiative fronted by the [Africa CDC](https://africacdc.org/) with generous support from the <add org here> to build capacity in pathogen genomics in Africa.
+> This training workshop was organized by the Africa Centers for Disease Control & Prevention (Africa CDC) jointly with the African Society for Laboratory Medicine (ASLM) and the International Livestock Research Institute (ILRI) in Kenya to build capacity in pathogen genomic surveillance in Africa.

 ## Background